jpreiss/mlpfile/README.md

 Motivation
 ----------

-The performace shown above is a major motivation, but besides that:
+The performance shown above is a major motivation, but besides that:

 The typical choices for NN deployment from PyTorch to C++ (of which I am aware) are TorchScript and the ONNX format.
 Both are heavyweight and complicated